The mestiza muse

 They are important and provide mechanical strength to the hair fiber, especially in water-based treatments.

-What Matters The Most?
+What Matters the Most?

 Hair mechanical strength, quality, and health depend upon all of the above chemical bonds.